Cora Dvorkin

-Cora Dvorkin is an Argentine physicist who is an Associate Professor at the Physics Department at Harvard University.
+Cora Dvorkin is an Argentine physicist, who is a full Professor at the Physics Department at Harvard University.
 Dvorkin is a theoretical cosmologist.
 Her areas of research are: the nature of dark matter, neutrinos and other light relics, and the physics of the early universe.
 Dvorkin is the Harvard Representative at the newly NSF-funded Institute for Artificial Intelligence and Fundamental Interactions (IAIFI)'s Board.

-In 2022, she was voted “favorite professor” by the Harvard senior Class of 2023.
+In 2022, she was voted "favorite professor" by the Harvard senior Class of 2023.
 She has been awarded the 2019 DOE Early Career award and has been named the "2018 Scientist of the year" by the Harvard Foundation for "Salient Contributions to Physics, Cosmology and STEM Education".
 She has also been awarded a Radcliffe Institute Fellowship and a Shutzer Professorship at the Radcliffe Institute.
 In 2018 she was awarded a Star Family Challenge prize for Promising Scientific Research, which supports high-risk, high-impact scientific research at Harvard.
 In 2020, Dvorkin gave a talk on machine learning applied to the search for dark matter as part of the TEDx Río de la Plata event.

 Early life and education

 Dvorkin was born and raised in Buenos Aires, Argentina.
-She received her diploma in Physics at the University of Buenos Aires with honors.
-She moved to the University of Chicago for her graduate studies, where she earned her Ph.D. in the Department of Physics in 2011 and where she won the "Sydney Bloomenthal Fellowship" for "outstandung performance in her research".
+She received her diploma in Physics at the University of Buenos Aires.
+She moved to the University of Chicago for her graduate studies, where she earned her Ph.D. in the department of physics in 2011 and where she won the "Sydney Bloomenthal Fellowship" for "outstanding performance in her research".
 She has conducted postdoctoral research at the School of Natural Sciences at the Institute for Advanced Study in Princeton (2011-2014) and at the Institute for Theory and Computation (ITC) at the Center for Astrophysics | Harvard & Smithsonian (2014-2015), where she was both a Hubble Fellow and an ITC fellow.